 The lizard’s skin split in the heat and blood that was almost black sprayed onto the fire, causing it to spark.

 “Natural poisons, sure.
-But how many days has it been since you saw anything natural?”
-Darus asked.
+But how many days has it been since we saw anything natural?”
+Daros asked.

 “Nothing natural about any of this,” Osra said.
 “It’s time to get used to it.
 It’s the new normal now.”